Standard Number: IT.1.1.3S

 to create, store, send, or receive University Data.

-- Use of a personal device as the primary means to create, store, send, or receive University Data and/or conduct University business is prohibited.
+- Use of a personal device as the primary means to create, store, send, or receive University data is prohibited.

 - Software licensed to the University must never be downloaded to a personally owned device unless specifically permitted by the license (e.g., Microsoft Office).